ecrasevv/ClientServer/README.md

 # Client-Server
-A simple C Client-Server implementation in C.
+A simple Client-Server implementation in C.

 Not finished.

 ## TODO